MicrosoftDocs/Viva/Viva/insights/personal/teams/wellbeing.md

 >[!Tip]
 >To find all available actions, use the arrows in the top-right of the section.

-Let's say your weeks are filling up with meetings and you're finding it hard to carve out time to focus.
-You think that some dedicated focus time on your calendar might help.
-On the **Start a daily focus plan** card, select **Set daily focus plan**.
-Viva Insights guides you through a quick setup process to find out which times work best, then schedules that time on your calendar each day.
+For example, let's say your weeks are filling up with meetings and you're finding it hard to carve out time to focus.
+You think that some dedicated [focus time](focus.md) on your calendar might help.
+To take action for focus, you'd select **Set daily focus plan** on the **Start a daily focus plan** card.
+Viva Insights would guide you through a quick setup process to find out which times work best, then schedule that time on your calendar each day.

-Learn more about focusing with Viva Insights in [Focus](focus.md).

 ### Track your progress

 After you set up an action, Viva Insights tells you how well it's going in **Track your progress**.

-For the focus plan you set up in our earlier example, Viva Insights provides stats about how much time you kept on your calendar for focusing in the last couple of months, and also reports how much time you have reserved for the coming week.
+Let's keep with our focus plan example.
+When you visit **Track your progress** later on, you'd find stats about your focus time over the last couple of months, and you'd also get an overview of how much upcoming focus time you have over the next seven days.

+Your progress section might be your reminder to stick with your wellbeing goals.
+Or, it might be a way to congratulate yourself on putting your wellbeing first!

 :::image type="content" source="./images/wellbeing-track-progress.png" alt-text="Screenshot that shows four action cards within the Take action to improve your wellbeing section.":::